AllEars Parents’ Guide to Walt Disney World’s Magic Kingdom with Kids

 Merchandise locations can package and transport your purchased items to the Package Pick-Up, which is located in the Chamber of Commerce on Main Street.
 (The Chamber of Commerce is located to your left as you pass under the Walt Disney World Railroad Station.)
 You’ll pick up your packages on your way out of the Park and carry them back to wherever you head next (Resort, hotel, house rental, airport, etc.).

 If you want to avoid carrying them back to your Disney Resort, you can opt to have your purchases delivered to your Resort.
 You’ll still need to pick them up when you get back to your Resort, but it saves you a lot of schlepping.
-Note that you need to have more than 24 hours left on your stay to use delivery.
+Note that you need to have more than 24 hours left on your stay to use delivery to your Resort.

 Guide to Magic Kingdom Attractions